huggingface/transformers/docs/source/en/llm_optims.md

 ### PyTorch scaled dot product attention

 Scaled dot product attention (SDPA) is automatically enabled in PyTorch 2.0 and it supports FlashAttention, xFormers, and a C++ PyTorch implementation.
-SDPA chooses the most performant attention algorithm based on your hardware, but you could also explicitly enable or disable the attention algorithm you want to use.
+SDPA chooses the most performant attention algorithm if you're using a CUDA backend.
+For other backends, SDPA defaults to the C++ PyTorch implementation.

 > [!TIP]
 > SDPA supports FlashAttention-2 as long as you have the latest PyTorch version installed.

-Use the `torch.backends.cuda.sdp_kernel` context manager to enable or disable any of the three attention algorithms.
+Use the `torch.backends.cuda.sdp_kernel` context manager to explicitly enable or disable any of the three attention algorithms.
 For example, set `enable_flash=True` to enable FlashAttention.

 ```py
 import torch